davekilian/davekilian.github.com/_posts/2021-02-17-rdma-overview.markdown

 > But there was one group of people who were really fascinated with InfiniBand: the high performance computing community, a.k.a. the folks that build supercomputers.
 Supercomputer builders generally  need to network together a lot of high-end computers, have a huge budget to work with, and often start with zilch, needing to purchase everything from scratch.
 So all technologies are in play &mdash; even ones that don't interop with existing commodity hardware/software &mdash; as long as they significantly improve the bottom line.
 >
 > The HPC group really likes InfiniBand for supercomputer networks because InfiniBand is designed around keeping the CPU out of the loop in network operations.
 This not only removes the CPU as a potential bottleneck for networking, thereby allowing the network to move more data faster, but also frees up the CPU to compute stuff, which is the whole reason you're building a supercomputer in the first place.
 Remember that a network with $N$ computers has $O(N^2)$ possible network connections, so as your computer scales linearly in size, the network utilization may scale super linearly!
 This makes it critical to manage the cost of networking overhead.
+>
+> Should we mention VIA in any of this?
+It seems influential

 ## InfiniBand Networking